Rodr1to/IBM_SQL_module/README.md

 # IBM_SQL_module

-This repository contains the answers for coursera 's updated "Databases and SQL for Data Science with Python " course by ibm including the honors assignment .
+This repository contains the answers for coursera 's updated "Databases and SQL for Data Science with Python " course by IBM including the honors assignment .

 ## Main Topics
 * Accessing Databases using Python